You aren’t here by accident. The fact that you are searching for juicing tips tells me that you are serious about your overall health.

-Yes, it is possible but there is an extra step in the process which I explain in this article.
+Yes, it is possible, but there is an extra step in the process that I explain in this article.

-You can also buy a blender that enough power to blend even leafy greens and turn them into a smooth juice – you just have to add water to it to give it a more juice like consistency.
-If you don’t mind the added pulp, this is a good alternative.
+You can also buy a blender that enough power to blend even leafy greens and turn them into smooth juice.

-Whether you’re buying organic or conventional, washing fruits and vegetables thoroughly is probably the most important step your juice preparation.
-Washing removes any soil and pesticide that can be trapped on the stems or leaves.
+Whether you’re buying organic or conventional, washing fruits and vegetables well is probably the most critical step in your juice preparation.

-Ingredients like celery, cucumber and zucchini have a lot of water content in them with almost zero sugar content so if you want to add to the content of your juice, make sure to add these as a base ingredient in any juice recipe.
+Ingredients like celery, cucumber, and zucchini have a lot of water content in them with almost zero sugar.

 Have a grocery list

-You can base this grocery list on the infographic I shared earlier or use a paid app created by Joe Cross.
+You can base this grocery list on the infographic I shared earlier or utilized a paid app created by Joe Cross.

 Regardless, the important thing is to plan your recipes ahead of time and make a shopping list.

-To get the most out of every cup of juice you make, you will have to drink it as soon as you can to enjoy the nutritional benefits that juicing brings to the table – drink it no later than 20 minutes after it comes out of a juicer.
+To get the most out of every cup of juice you make, drink it as quickly as possible to enjoy the nutritional benefits juicing brings to the table.
+Drink it no later than 20 minutes after it comes out of a juicer.